sl4shme/stuff/development/python/exceptions.md

 ## Frame objects
 When we're in f1(), there are 3 frames on the call stack.
-The call stack is structure used by the interpretor to keep track of the point to which each active subroutine should return control when it finishes executing.
+The call stack is structure used by the interpreter to keep track of the point to which each active subroutine should return control when it finishes executing.
 ```
 [top level]
  [f2()]